jasonayre/conditioner-is-better/readme.md

 ]

 compressQuery(q)
-//will yield back the following
+//will yield back the following, which can then be ran via matchesConditions or where {
-{
     "all": [
         {